Economy of Belarus: Labour rights

 In 2021, International Trade Union Confederation listed Belarus among top 10 worst countries for working people in the world (Global Rights Index).
-Reasons for worsening of the situation included state repression of independent union activity, arbitrary arrests, and severe cases of limited or no access to justice.
+Reasons for worsening of the situation included state repression of independent union activity, arbitrary arrests and severe cases of limited or no access to justice.

-During the 2020 Belarusian protests, several companies attempted to start a strike and were met with brutal repression.
-In 2021, three employees of Byelorussian Steel Works were imprisoned for attempting to organize a strike.
+During the 2020 Belarusian protests, some activists attempted to start a strike and were met with repression.
+In 2021, three employees of Belarusian Steel Works were imprisoned for attempting to organize a strike.